zefrenchwan/recueil/README.md

 Copyright zefrenchwan, 2024
 MIT license

+## TLDR

+1. Webapp to get and put data you ask for.
+Not just a cache, there is type inheritance and type inference
+2. Put data in bootstrap folder, change my config if necessary
+3. Create an env file and put values for `DBUSER`, `DBPASS` and `DBNAME`
+4. Launch `deploy.sh`
+5. Use it, for instance: `curl http://localhost:8000/check/value/paris/as/city/`

-## What problems do you work on ?
+## What would be the typical use case for this project ?

-There are three current limits when looking for data:
-1. Time management.
-Looking for a dead person in a search does not mean the same as for a living one.
-I made `Patterns` for that
-2. Data recognition for some specific values.
+1. Data recognition for some specific values.
 You may want precise, hard coded results sometimes because your model is not always sufficient
-3. Looking for typed values, because usually you know the type of a data.
+2. Looking for typed values, because usually you know the type of a data.

 ### Improve recognition of specific tokens
 NLP models (spaCy for instance) tend to learn from corpus and then recognize what *looks like* a named entity.